fannani/resume.md/resume.md

 ### <span>Ecommerce</span> <span>2020</span>

 Online selling and buying platform with C2G (Client to Government) System.
+There are negotiation feature, payment system that integrated with Midtrans, discount system and stock management.

-Tech stack: VueJS, Laravel, InertiaJS,
+Tech stack: VueJS, Laravel, InertiaJS, Midtrans